Lysyl oxidase: Structure

-In the yeast strain Pichia pastoris, lysyl oxidase constitutes a homodimeric structure.
-Each monomer consists of an active site that includes a Cu(II) atom coordinated with three histidine residues as well as 2,4,5-trihydroxyphenalanine quinone (TPQ), a crucial cofactor.
+In the yeast species Pichia pastoris, lysyl oxidase constitutes a homodimeric structure.
+Each monomer consists of an active site that includes a Cu(II) atom, coordinated by three histidine residues, as well as 2,4,5-trihydroxyphenylalanine quinone (TPQ), a crucial cofactor.

 In humans, the LOX gene is located on chromosome 5 q23.3-31.2.
 The DNA sequence encodes a polypeptide of 417 amino acids, the first 21 residues of which constitute a signal peptide, with a weight of approximately 32 kDa.
 The carboxyterminus contains the active copper (II) ion, lysine, tyrosine, and cysteine residues that comprise the catalytically active site.
 The three-dimensional structure of human lysyl oxidase has not yet been resolved.

 Mechanism

-The mechanism of lysyl oxidase occurs via modification of the ε-amino group of a lysine side chain.
-The enzyme falls into the category of quinone-containing copper amine oxidases, and the reaction is highly dependent on the cofactor lysyl tyrosylquinone (LTQ).
-The LTQ cofactor is unique among quinones due to its ortho/benzoquinone structure and neutral charge under physiological pH.
-This can be contrasted with the similar ubiquitous quinocofactor TPQ, which exists as a negatively charged structure under physiological conditions and includes ortho/para-carbonyl resonance functionality.

-LTQ is crucial in LOX-catalyzed conversion of lysine residues to α-aminoadipidic-δ-semialdehydes, generally referred to as allysines.
-In the oxidation of lysine, the ε-amine is first converted to a Schiff base via reaction with LTQ.
-While LTQ is still bound to the substrate, rate-limiting removal of the ε-proton yields an imine intermediate.
-Subsequent hydrolysis of the imine leads to release of the aldehyde product, allysine.
-Molecular oxygen and the copper ion are utilized to reoxidize the cofactor and yield another imine, producing hydrogen peroxide as a side product.
-Additional hydrolysis releases ammonia and the original cofactor, completing the catalytic cycle.
+Lysyl oxidase the terminal carbon of the side chain of lysyl residue side chain.
+The enzyme belongsthe category of quinone-containing copper amine oxidases.
+The reaction requires the cofactor lysyl tyrosylquinone (LTQ).
+The LTQ cofactor is unique among quinones because it contains an 1,2-benzoquinone substituent.
+Furthermore, it is neutral charge at physiological pH.
+The ε-amine is condenses with LTQ to give the Schiff base via reaction with LTQ.
+The rate-limiting removal of a ε-proton yields an imine.
+Subsequent hydrolysis of the imine leads to release of the allysine residue.
+Molecular oxygen and the copper ion are utilized to reoxidize the cofactor, producing hydrogen peroxide as a side product.